JasonMayberry/C-Sharp-Visual-Studio-2019-Example-Projects/Wpf_App_with_SQLite/README.md

-How to add, delete, update data into sqlite database using C# in a WPF App
+Small App that can add, delete, update data into sqlite database using C# in a WPF App

 One nuget Package needed: